 Alcohol’s Interaction With The Body

 Alcohol is a depressant, which in turn can make you drowsy.
 It also changes your brain’s communication pathways, which influence coordination, speech, mood, and behavior.
-Alcohol also dilates the blood vessels, which can result in flushed skin and a drop in blood pressure.
+Alcohol also dilates blood vessels, which can result in flushed skin and a drop in blood pressure.
 Additionally, 20% of alcohol is absorbed into the bloodstream through the stomach and 80% is absorbed from the small intestine, which can greatly impact where long-term effects occur.

 Now keep in mind, that list of interactions is only pertaining to alcohol’s effect on the body.
 So, let’s discuss morphine.